Our Commitments

 Recycled cotton

 Cotton is one of the most widely used materials, and its cultivation is one of the most polluting in the world.
-By using recycled cotton, we avoid wasting natural resources while significantly reducing its ecological footprint.
+By using recycled cotton, we avoid wasting natural resources, while significantly reducing its ecological footprint.

 Linen